The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: The positive tropical Grassmannian and positroid subdivisions

-\begin{proof} Suppose that a collection $\{S_{\pi}\}$ of positroid cells of $\Gr$ is a regular positroidal triangulation; in other words, the images of the cells $\{S_{\pi}\}$ under the moment map are the top-dimensional positroid polytopes in the subdivision $\mathcal{D}_P$ of $\Delta_{k,n}$, and the moment map is an injection on each $S_{\pi}$.
+\begin{proof} Suppose that a collection $\{S_{\pi}\}$ of positroid cells of $\Gr$ is a regular positroid tiling; in other words, the images of the cells $\{S_{\pi}\}$ under the moment map are the top-dimensional positroid polytopes in the subdivision $\mathcal{D}_P$ of $\Delta_{k,n}$, and the moment map is an injection on each $S_{\pi}$.
 Therefore by \cref{prop:homeo} and \cref{prop:homeo2}, $\dim S_{\pi}=n-1$, each positroid $M_{\pi}$ is connected, and the reduced plabic graph associated to $\pi$ is a (planar) tree.

-We claim that the collection $\{S_{\pi}\}$ gives an unrefineable possible positroidal subdivision of the hypersimplex.
+We claim that the collection $\{S_{\pi}\}$ gives an unrefineable possible positroid subdivision of the hypersimplex.
 That is, there is no nontrival way to subdivide one of the positroid polytopes $\Gamma_{\pi}$ into two full dimensional positroid polytopes.
 If we \emph{can} subdivide $\Gamma_{\pi}$ as above, and there is another full-dimensional positroid polytope $\Gamma_{\pi'}$ strictly contained in $\Gamma_{\pi}$, then the bases of $M_{\pi'}$ are a subset of the bases of $\Gamma_{\pi}$, and hence the cell $S_{\pi'}$ lies in the closure of $S_{\pi}$.
 But then a reduced plabic graph $G'$ for $S_{\pi'}$ can be obtained by deleting some edges from a reduced plabic graph $G$ for $S_{\pi}$; this means that $G'$ has fewer faces than $G$ and hence has the corresponding cell has smaller dimension, which is a contradiction, so the claim is true.

-But now the fact that $\{S_{\pi}\}$ gives an unrefineable positroidal subdivision means that it came from a maximal cone of $\Trop^+Gr_{k,n}$.
+But now the fact that $\{S_{\pi}\}$ gives an unrefineable positroid subdivision means that it came from a maximal cone of $\Trop^+Gr_{k,n}$.

-Conversely, consider a regular positroidal subdivision $\mathcal{D}_P$ coming from a maximal cone of $\Trop^+Gr_{k,n}$.
-Then the subdivision $\mathcal{D}_P$ (which we identify with its top-dimensional pieces $\{S_{\pi}\}$) is an unrefineable positroidal subdivision.
+Conversely, consider a regular positroid subdivision $\mathcal{D}_P$ coming from a maximal cone of $\Trop^+Gr_{k,n}$.
+Then the subdivision $\mathcal{D}_P$ (which we identify with its top-dimensional pieces $\{S_{\pi}\}$) is an unrefineable positroid subdivision.
 In other words, none of the positroid polytopes $\Gamma_\pi$ can be subdivided into two full-dimensional positroid polytopes, which in turn means that the reduced plabic graph corresponding to $\pi$ must be a tree.
-This implies that the moment map is an injection on each $S_{\pi}$ and hence $\{S_{\pi}\}$ gives a regular positroidal triangulation of $\Delta_{k,n}$. \end{proof}
+This implies that the moment map is an injection on each $S_{\pi}$ and hence $\{S_{\pi}\}$ gives a regular positroid tiling of $\Delta_{k,n}$. \end{proof}